cxa-unique/RoDR/README.md

 As for zero-shot retrieval on ANTIQUE, all DR models are only trained on MS MARCO passage dataset, please refer to `run_antique_zeroshot.sh` script.

-For evaluation on MS MARCO passage dataset, such as MRR@10, Recall, and statistical t-test, we provide `variations_avg_tt_test.py` script to compute all paired run files from two waited compared DR models.
+For the evaluation on MS MARCO passage ranking dataset, such as MRR@10, Recall, and statistical t-test, we provide `variations_avg_tt_test.py` script to compute the metrics for all paired run files from two DR models waiting for comparison.
 You can use it like this:
 ```
 # for single run file
 python variations_avg_tt_test.py qrels run_file1 run_file2
 # for all run files
 python variations_avg_tt_test.py qrels run_dir1 run_dir2 fusion
 ```

 ## Resources
 1. Query variations:
     * Passage-Dev: available in the `data/msmarco_passage/query` folder, for both `dev` and `train` query sets.